 3. Size of Your Bike

 Another important thing you need to check before purchasing is the size of your bicycle.
 Most people often overlook this and have to go through all the hassles of returning the product if it doesn’t fit.

 So make sure to measure the place where you intended to attach the carrier.
 For instance, if you plan to get a front-mounted dog bike basket, you would want to measure your bicycle’s handlebar width and the vertical distance from the center of the bar to the top of your front tire.

 Then you would want to check the carrier’s size and weight restrictions.
 Make sure the one you choose can accommodate your dog, and ensure your pup can sit, lie down, and turn around in the basket comfortably.
 Need help with measuring your furkid for a bike carrier?
 Check this guide out.

 5. Harness Anchors

 It’s also a better idea to select a bike carrier that comes with an inbuilt safety leash or a harness attachment.
-That way, you can lock your four-legged friend inside the basket to prevent them from jumping out and hurt themselves.
+That way, you can lock your four-legged friend inside the basket to prevent them from jumping out and hurting themselves.